peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 | [pip](https://pip.pypa.io/en/stable/index.html)          | PyPA              | 2008/12 (First GitHub commit) | MIT          |

 <!--
 These are the tools I'll compare today.
 There are 6 tools, Pipenv, Poetry, PDM, pip-tools, Hatch, and pip.

-There are a few tools that we did not cover, but I think I have covered the most well-known ones.
+Few tools that I do not mention today, but I think I have covered the most well-known or useful ones.
 -->

 ---